 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Step 2.
-Place the cast iron skillet directly on the grill grates and close the lid to your smoker.
+- Step 2.
+Place the skillet directly on the grill grates and close the lid.
+Let the beans smoke undisturbed for about 60 minutes, so they gradually thaw and begin absorbing flavor.

-Step 3.
-After 1 hour, open the lid and toss the haricot verts to ensure even smoking.
-Close the lid and continue smoking for an additional 30 minutes to an hour, or until the green beans are cooked to your preferred doneness.
+- Step 3.
+After 60 minutes, open the lid and toss the beans to ensure even smoking.
+Close the lid and continue cooking for another 20 to 30 minutes, or until the beans are tender with lightly charred edges.

 Nadia's Expert Tips And Tricks